 Enhanced Endpoint Protection Service (EEPS)

-With the extension of our networks for remote work, the need for early detection of malicious activity is greater than ever.
+With the increase in remote work for many employees, the need for remote visibility and early detection of malicious activity is greater than ever.
 That is why the university is complementing our existing security tools by providing a new service called the Enhanced Endpoint Protection Service (EEPS).
-This service will improve the protection of our endpoints and institutional data.
+This service improves the protection of our endpoints and institutional data.

 The timing of this initiative against cybercriminals is also critical for several other reasons:

 - Universities are under attack as never before – Michigan State, University of California - San Francisco, and University of Utah all reported attacks in 2020.
 Attacks come from nation states as well as criminal organizations trying to steal or manipulate intellectual property.

 - Many government regulations and granting agencies already require a higher level of security to safeguard government information included in research and university projects.
 In the future, many of these sponsors will not accept grant applications from institutions that do not meet these higher standards of data security.

 - Enhanced endpoint security is in place at our peer universities.

 Our new enhanced security service uses a risk-based approach that focuses on securing the most sensitive, valuable university data that is likely to be at highest risk for attack.
 The service focuses on providing enhanced protections for systems accessed by our leaders, faculty and researchers.

 To preserve your privacy and keep information confidential, EEPS tools monitor endpoint activity at a technical level.
 For example, if a PDF document attachment is downloaded from email and opened, these tools will detect the PDF reader was used and the name of the PDF document but will not access the content of the document.
 If after opening the PDF there were unwanted changes to the system or the PDF reader behaved suspiciously the tool could help detect this threat and then defend you from an attack without accessing the content of the document.